simomosi/dynamic-forms/docs/configurations/rules.md

 ```

 ### `name`*
-The field name inside the form.
-It's the same as the analogous property in [Update Rule configuration](#Update-Rule-configuration).
+The field name.

 ### `value`
+The field value.
+It can be any primitive value.

 This attribute has 2 purposes:
 - It's passed to all other fields during initialisation;
 - It will be the value automatically selected as the current field value; if the field type is *Dropdown*, the value must be available to be selected.